UBC-MDS/introduction-machine-learning/chapters/en/slides/module7/module7_16.md

 We aren’t doing classification anymore, so we can’t just check for equality.

-We need a score that reflects how right/wrong each prediction is.
-How close we are to the actual numeric value.
+We need a score that reflects how right/wrong each prediction is or how close we are to the actual numeric value.

 ---